-Billy Baldwin: Trump Is A ‘5th Degree Black Belt’ With Sexual Impropriety Allegations And ‘Hit On My Wife’
+Billy Baldwin: Trump ‘Hit On My Wife,’ Has ‘5th Degree Black Belt’ In Sexual Impropriety Allegations

 Billy Baldwin blasted Donald Trump Jr. on Twitter, while claiming that President Donald Trump once hit on Billy’s wife, actress and singer Chynna Phillips.
-As seen in the below tweet, Don posted an article to Twitter from the Huffington Post, titled “Two More Women Accuse Sen. Al Franken Of Inappropriate Touching.”
+As seen in the tweet below, Don posted an article to Twitter from the Huffington Post, titled “Two More Women Accuse Sen. Al Franken Of Inappropriate Touching.”
 Don added wording to his tweet, instructing his Twitter followers to “talk amongst yourselves” about the article.
 The phrase is one that became common after Adam Sandler created a character in the “Coffee Talk” sketch on Saturday Night Live.

 It was a tweet that didn’t escape Baldwin, who retweeted Don’s tweet from Wednesday, November 22, and came back with his own accusations shortly after 1:00 a.m. on Thursday, November 23, Thanksgiving Day.
-According to the New York Daily News, Billy fired back at Don by claiming that President Trump crashed a party the Plaza hotel that he owned at the time, making a pass at Chynna in the wake of barging in.
+According to the New York Daily News, Billy fired back at Don by claiming that President Trump crashed a party at the Plaza hotel that he owned at the time, making a pass at Chynna in the wake of barging in.

 Billy called Trump a pro at sexually harassing women, assigning a “5th degree black belt” to Trump.
 Baldwin clapped back at Don’s attempts to call attention to Democratic Senator Al Franken by publishing accusations about Trump allegedly attempting to get Billy’s wife to come to Atlantic City via his helicopter with him.